 Prevention of foot numbness can be achieved through correctly fitting shoes.
-Position of the cleats is also important – ensuring that pressure is focused on the correct area of the sole of the foot.
+The position of the cleats is also important - ensuring that pressure is focused on the correct area of the sole of the foot.
 Hill climbing is important in cycling events too but hill training should be tapered, so reducing hill climbing may help alleviate the problem.
 Hill climbing involves excessive push phases of cycling which means increased foot pressure, hence numbness.

 4. Cuts & Grazes

 Cuts and grazes, or 'road-rash' as it's often termed, generally occurs as a result of falls to the ground.
 However, friction is also responsible for other pesky injuries.

 The common-most location for friction to occur is where rider meets bike - the saddle.